Latest Club BetsApply to join the mailing list

 The other players shorter in price than Cilic are far less attractive than the Croatian.
 9/1 for Alexander Zverev is unappealing for a player without a significant Slam victory to his name, while Andy Murray is incredibly unlikely to recapture his best in quick enough time to justify the same price.
 A peak Del Potro is an irresistible force, but 12/1 doesn’t sufficiently account for the inevitable fitness concerns that come with maintaining peak level across a fortnight.
 In terms of longer odds, 33/1 for Kevin Anderson and 40/1 for John Isner are somewhat tempting, although Anderson has failed to win a set in his two Slam finals and Isner is yet to make a mark at the US Open despite a long career.
 The US Open may have form in recent years for giving us new first-time winners of a Grand Slam, but the time has come for Cilic to add to his trophy collection.

-Synopsis: An email service where members receive daily betting picks direct to their inbox.
+Synopsis: An email service where members receive regular betting picks direct to their inbox.
 This clearly states the match, specific bet and advised stake.
-There is a daily ‘best bet’ which is the highest value selection our team has found for that day.
-This is exclusively available through the full access plan.
+There is a ‘best bet’ which is the highest value selection our team has found across all markets.
+This is exclusively available through the club membership.
+Club members should expect to receive 1-2 bets per week on average.

 Who picks the advised bets?

 Tennis Tips UK have a team of analysts built over the past decade.
 Each has shown a proficiency in beating ATP, Challenger or Grand Slam markets consistently.
 See an example of the email format members receive below.
-To make the service more practical to follow we send out picks six hours before the scheduled start time on average so it should be feasible to follow regardless of client timezone.
+To make the service more practical to follow we send out picks twelve hours before the scheduled start time on average so it should be feasible to follow regardless of client timezone.

 How much profit have the picks made overall?